 Springboard’s program is designed for artist-led groups and projects.
 Our sponsored projects must have a nonprofit purpose, and the arts product or process must be based in Minnesota.

 A “nonprofit purpose” means that the organization or project’s mission comes before any individual’s advancement or profit motive.
 That mission must also be in service of some aspect of the “public good.”

 Springboard can sponsor organizations that are registered as sole proprietorships, nonprofit corporations, or single-member LLCs that are non-profit in purpose and meet all other eligibility requirements.
-Springboard cannot manage funds meant for for-profit purposes and will not manage funds on behalf of for-profit corporations (S and C corps) or S, C, or P classification LLCs to support a nonprofit project that is distinct from their standard for-profit activities.
+Springboard cannot manage funds meant for for-profit purposes and can only enter into a fiscal sponsorship agreement with a for-profit corporation (S and C corps) or S, C, or P classification LLCs to support a nonprofit project that is distinct from their standard for-profit activities.

 Yes.
 We’ve helped a lot of new organizations through the start-up process.
 Fiscal sponsorship is a good testing ground, and we have legal and consulting resources that can help you figure out your next steps.

 Yes.
-Springboard sponsors organizations of various sizes and stages.
+Springboard sponsors both projects and organizations of various sizes and stages.

 All of Springboard’s fiscally sponsored projects and organizations are self-managed, which means that they are responsible for filing their own tax return.

 If your project is a sole proprietorship, single-member LLC, or unincorporated association, you will need to account for your project on your personal tax return(s).
 This mean you will need to:

 – Fill out a 1099-MISC form for any individual(s) you pay a total of $600 or more during the calendar year.